Documentation Index

 console.log('User connected:', socket.id);

-// Listen for events from client
+// Listen for custom 'message' events from this client.

 socket.on('message', (data) => {